eleon182/updash/README.md

 # API
 - isSubArray  (determines if an array is a sub array of another array)
+- sizeOfArray (returns the size of the array)
+- cutFromArray (removes one item from the array)
+- checkIfExists (determines if the item is in the object passed in)

 # Features
 - To come!